ECOL200 General Ecology

 Type of course:

-Quality assurance by the use of an external examiner with long experience with the level of the subject at NMBU as well as at other national teaching institutions.
+Quality assurance by the use of an external examiner with experience with the subject at the level of NMBU as well as at other national teaching institutions.

 Examination details: Portfolio assessment: A - E / F